Highly rated local moving companies for Austin to San Jose moves

 How life is different in Austin vs. San Jose

-- San Jose's public transportation has a score of 7 out of 10 versus Austin's lower score of 5.
+- San Jose’s public transportation score of 7 out of 10 is higher than Austin’s score of 5.

 - San Jose is more walkable than Austin with a score of 51 out of 100 vs Austin’s 42 out of 100.

 - With a score of 62 out of 100, San Jose is more bike-friendly than Austin, which has a score of 54 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - San Jose’s crime rate is higher than Austin with a score of 47.73 compared to Austin’s 42.91.
 This means that San Jose neighborhoods are safer than 47.73% of all U.S. neighborhoods, and Austin neighborhoods are safer than 42.91%.